ResidentMario/gtfs-tripify/README.md

 }
 ```

 Each of the dictionary keys is a unique ID assigned to a particular trip.
-This unique ID is **not** the same as the
-`trip_id` assigned to the trip in question in the raw GTFS-Realtime feed.
-The reason for this is that the MTA only
-guarantees that `trip_id` is unique in the feed it appears in.
-However, when a trip ends, that trip's ID is released
-and recycled for the next trip added to the record. `gtfs-tripify` works around this problem by appending a number,
-`_0` in these two cases, to the very end of that trip's `trip_id`.
-When the ID is recycled, the trips further into
-the future pick up higher numbers.

-So for example, suppose that a trip with the ID `047850_2..S05R` runs at 12:00 PM today.
-The trip ends at 2:00 PM.
-At
- 4:00 PM a new trip is added to the record, again with the ID `047850_2..S05R`!
-In this case the first trip will be
- labeled `047850_2..S05R_0` and the second will be labeled `047850_2..S05R_1`, and so on.

 The contents of each trip label is a `trip log`.

 ```python
 print(logbook['047850_2..S05R_0'])